abbiewade/abbiewade.github.io/smartalarmclock.md

 This tutorial makes the assumption that you have played around with the Arduino, Understand the basics of the program structure and have at a minimum used LEDs and buttons.

+TODO: Add links to data sheets, better explain the pins on each sensor, ...

 ## Just Your Basic Clock

 To get started, we are going to build a simple clock that is not connected to the internet.
 The code developed in this section will act as part of the framework for building an alarm clock connected to the internet further down.